The Monopoly jail rules are some of the most confusing in the game. That’s why you’re here, right?

-- What happens when you go to jail in Monopoly?
+- When you must go to jail

-- How do you get out of jail in Monopoly?
+- How to get out

 How do players end up in jail in Monopoly?